Dr. Lorena Barboza. dermatologist

 My tips to prepare your skin before, during and after sun exposure

-- Before a sun exposure it is very important that p repair your skin well to solar radiation.
-For this reason, it is necessary that about 30 minutes before exposing yourself, you apply a sunscreen.
-Spread the protector all over the body (eye with the feet, the nape of the neck, the lips, the ears or the neckline) until the product has perfectly penetrated all of your skin.
-Ideally, the protector should have 50+ protection against UVA, UVB and HVE (blue light)
+1. Before sun exposure it is very important that you prepair your skin well against solar radiation.
+Therefore, it is necessary that you apply a sunscreen about 30 minutes before exposing yourself.
+Spread the protector all over your body (be careful with your feet, the back of your neck, your lips, your ears or your neckline) until the product has perfectly penetrated all of your skin.
+Ideally, the sunscreen should have 50+ protection against UVA, UVB and HVE (blue light).

-- When you are already sunbathing or your skin is exposed, you see repeating at least every 2 hours, the application of the photoprotector.
-Remember that the hours from 11:00-16:00 are the worst since ultraviolet rays are more dangerous for your skin.
-I recommend that you avoid direct sun exposure, and look for shade, although you must remember that even if you are in the shade you must apply photoprotector.
-It is advisable that you take water or fruit with you to help prevent dehydration, as well as being able to cover yourself with some type of hat or visor.
+2. When you are already sunbathing or your skin is exposed, you see repeating the application of the photoprotector at least every 2 hours.
+Remember that the hours from 11:00-16:00 are the worst since ultraviolet rays are most dangerous for your skin.
+I recommend that you avoid direct sun exposure, and seek shade, although you must remember that even if you are in the shade you must apply sunscreen.
+It is advisable that you carry water or fruit with you to help prevent dehydration, as well as being able to cover yourself with some type of hat or visor.
 As for children, I also recommend that their skin be protected with clothing with UPF 50+ (t-shirt, swimsuit, hat

-- Once the sun exposure is over and your skin is clean and dry again, I recommend apply a moisturizing cream to avoid redness or burns.
-This step is also very important in children and older people.
+3. Once sun exposure is over and your skin is clean and dry again, I recommend Apply a moisturizing cream to avoid redness or burns.
+This step is also very important for children and older people.

 6 negative effects on the skin after sun exposure

-- Sun allergy.
-Solar allergy is a set of skin reactions such as: Redness, swelling, itching and red spots that appear on the chest, shoulders, arms and legs.
-This reaction is known as polymorphous light eruption.
-If you suffer from this type of reaction when exposed to the sun, it is important to adopt good practices such as wearing a hat, sunglasses and clothing that covers the most exposed parts
+2. Sun allergy.
+Sun allergy is a set of skin reactions such as: Redness, swelling, itching and red spots that appear on the chest, shoulders, arms and legs.
+This reaction is known as polymorphic light eruption.
+If you suffer from this type of reaction when exposed to the sun, it is important to adopt good practices such as wearing a hat, sunglasses and clothing that covers the most exposed parts.

-- Sun burn.
+3. Sun burn.
 UV rays can alter the chemical bonds of our DNA which triggers an inflammatory process in the deep layers of the skin.
-The blood vessels dilate, the skin reddens, the nerve fibers become sensitized, appearing sensitivity and pain.
+The blood vessels dilate, the skin turns red, the nerve fibers become sensitive, causing sensitivity and pain.
 It is considered that a first degree burn on the skin is equivalent to a sunburn.
-It is very important to remember that the skin has a memory and accumulates the negative effects of sunburn over time, increasing up to 80% the possibility of skin cancerel
+It is very important to remember that the skin has memory and accumulates the negative effects of sunburn over time, increasing the risk by up to 80%. possibility of suffering from skin cancerel

-- Acne caused by the sun.
+4. Acne caused by the sun.
 There is a belief that the sun dries out oily skin and improves acne, but that is only true in the short term.
-A rebound effect will appear after a few days, the sun can produce an increase in the production of keratin and follicular plugging (comedones) in addition to causing an imbalance in your protective bacterial flora of the skin (microbiome and microbiota), increasing harmful bacteria and it can trigger an inflammatory response in your skin, favoring the mechanisms that produce acne.é.
+A rebound effect will appear after a few days, the sun can cause an increase in keratin production and follicular clogging (comedones) in addition to causing an imbalance in your skin's protective bacterial flora (microbiome and microbiota), increasing harmful bacteria and It can trigger an inflammatory response in your skin, favoring the mechanisms that cause acne.é.

-- Photosensitivity.
-Some medications such as doxycycline (antibiotic), isotretinoin (medication for severe acne) and certain anti-inflammatories such as ibuprofen, cause the skin to become very sensitive to the sun with reactions very similar to sunburn.
+5. Photosensitivity.
+Some medications, such as doxycycline (an antibiotic), isotretinoin (a medication for severe acne), and certain anti-inflammatories such as ibuprofen, cause the skin to become very sensitive to the sun with reactions very similar to sunburn.

-- Cold sores caused by the sun.
+6. Cold sores caused by the sun.
 UV rays reduce the activity of white blood cells, which are those immune cells that protect us from some viruses such as cold sores.
-If you frequently suffer from herpes simplex, it is important that you use lip protectors with sunscreens
+If you frequently suffer from herpes simplex, it is important that you use lip balm with sunscreen.

-Risk of skin cancer after prolonged sun exposure
+Risk of skin cancer after prolonged exposure to the sun

 In Spain, 4,000 new cases of melanoma are diagnosed each year and the risk of developing skin cancer is 1/1001.
-Our way of life has changed in recent years: Longer vacations and in sunnier destinations, outdoor activities and artificial tanning. which explains the increase in the number of skin cancers.el.
+Our way of life has changed in recent years: longer vacations in sunnier destinations, outdoor activities and artificial tanning. which explains the increase in the number of skin cancers.el.

-There are several types of sun-related skin cancers, the most common of which are:
+There are several types of skin cancers related to the sun, the most common of which are:

 Basal cell carcinoma

 Basal cell carcinoma or "rodent ulcer" is the most common type of skin cancer.
-It usually appears in older people who have been exposed considerably to the sun over the years.
+It usually appears in older people who have had considerable exposure to the sun over the years.
 The good news is that basal cell carcinoma has a very high chance of a complete recovery, because it is slow growing and does not tend to spread to other parts of the body, as is the case with other cancers.
-Treatment is by surgical removal of the lesion or with treatments such as topical chemotherapy, laser, liquid nitrogen.
+Treatment is through surgical removal of the lesion or with treatments such as topical chemotherapy, laser, liquid nitrogen.

 Squamous or squamous cell carcinoma

-It is the second in frequency, and is characterized by lesions with keratin / scales, and would be the progression of actinic keratoses.
-As well as the previous one, it is more frequent in photo-exposed areas and in the lips (mouth).
+It is the second most common, and is characterized by lesions with keratin/scales, and would be the progression of actinic keratoses.
+Just like the previous one, it is more common in photo-exposed areas and on the lips (mouth).
 In most cases, surgical removal is sufficient, but in more severe cases, removal of affected lymph nodes or radiotherapy may be necessary.

 Melanoma

 Melanoma is the most dangerous type of skin cancer and can develop at any age.
-It is more common in people with lighter phototypes and people with many moles, although anyone can get melanoma.
-It is a cancer in the pigment-producing cells of the skin, the melanocytes.
-Sometimes, it takes the form of a mole.
+It is more common in people with lighter phototypes and people with many moles, although anyone can suffer from melanoma.
+It is a cancer in the skin's pigment-producing cells, melanocytes.
+Sometimes it takes the shape of a mole.
 To detect it, we suggest you follow the ABCDE rule.
-If you want to know more about the ABCDE rule and melanoma, click HERE
+If you want to know more about the ABCDE rule and melanoma, click here

-The prognosis of melanoma depends on the size of the tumor, its thickness and whether the skin that covers it has broken/ulcerated.
-If it is detected early, the prognosis is usually favourable.
-The first step in the treatment of melanoma is the removal of the tumor and the verification of the spread of the disease, with the analysis of the melanoma, the most appropriate treatment is decided, such as chemotherapy, radiotherapy and "biological" treatments (antibodies directed ).
+The prognosis of melanoma depends on the size of the tumor, its thickness and whether the skin covering it has been broken/ulcerated.
+If detected early, the prognosis is usually favorable.
+The first step in the treatment of melanoma is the removal of the tumor and checking the spread of the disease.
+With the analysis of the melanoma, the most appropriate treatment is decided, such as chemotherapy, radiotherapy and "biological" treatments (antibodies directed ).

 Frequent questions